 generate_sample_data() method so that it generates a square wave for us.
 This code is the same as before, except for the changes highlighted in yellow.

 def generate_sample_data(wave_type, num_samples, frequency, max_amplitude) position_in_period = 0.0 position_in_period_delta = frequency / SAMPLE_RATE # Initialize an array of samples set to 0.0.
 Each sample will be replaced # with an actual value below. samples = .fill(0.0, 0, num_samples) num_samples.times do |i| # Add next sample to sample list.
 The sample value is determined by # plugging the period offset into the appropriate wave function. if wave_type == :sine samples[i] = Math::sin(position_in_period * TWO_PI) * max_amplitude elsif wave_type == :square samples[i] = (position_in_period >= 0.5) ? max_amplitude : -max_amplitude end position_in_period += position_in_period_delta # Constrain the period between 0.0 and 1.0 if position_in_period >= 1.0 position_in_period -= 1.0 end end samples end

 After adding this code go to the command line, and run:

 mysound.wav in your favorite media player.
 It should sound like this:

 Sawtooth waves are named for their appearance, because their waveform looks like the edge of a saw.
-A naked saw wave can make a nice synth bass sound if used at lower frequencies (say 110Hz).
-Along with square and triangle waves, they are useful in subtractive synthesis.
+Along with square and triangle waves, they are used in subtractive synthesis.

-The waveform for each period consists of a straight line ramp going from a sample with maximum amplitude to the a sample with minimum amplitude (or vice versa).
+The waveform for each period consists of a straight line ramp going from a sample with the minimum amplitude to a sample with the maximum amplitude (or vice versa).
 When the next period begins, the waveform jumps back up to the starting point and repeats.